dascar5/Natura/README.md

 Work in progress.
 Add your DB info, JWT token and email server in config.env

-npm i, then start it with npm start
+npm i, then start it with npm start.
  Don't forget to run the parcel script found package.json

 Reviews, users and tour data is generated from DB.
 Login system done.